axiom-data-science/portal-docs/overview.rst

 	* Filter by tag in the column on the left.
 	* A list of datasets that match your search criteria in the center of the page.

-	For more details on how to search the catalog, please see the :ref:`search-the-catalog-how-to` page.
+	For more details on how to search the catalog, please see the :ref:`Search the Catalog <search-the-catalog-how-to>` page.

 	.. _visualizing-data-overview: